Protect Research at the Field Museum of Natural History

 To reignite the Monday Moth series here is a stunner: Melemaea magdalena (Geometridae).

 This rare beauty has previously only been known from scattered localities across the mountain west and only from a few individuals every other season.
-That is until Denver Museum volunteer Barbara Bartell began inventorying moths on her property near Golden Gate . . . → Read More: Monday Moth
+That is until Denver Museum volunteer Barbara Bartell began inventorying moths on her property near Golden . . . → Read More: Monday Moth

 Back to Blogging!